 Here are 10 signs that your furnace may be failing:

-If a furnace is on the older side, its likely that its already begun making noises.
+If a furnace is on the older side, it’s likely that it has already begun making noises.
 The occasional machinery hum is never a real issue, but if your furnace begins to make unusual sounds then it may be a sign of failure.
 Loud banging sounds, whistles, or ghostly moans are a sign that something may have come loose or detached within your heating system.
 If you have already noticed these unpleasant sounds, you should seriously consider replacing your furnace.
 Not only are extensive repairs to an outdated machine impractical, but costly as well.

 When you turn up your thermostat, the obvious result should be the temperature rising in your home.
 If your heating system is working properly, it should be able to heat your home quickly and efficiently.
 If you notice that the heating isn’t working at full capacity like it used to, there may be a problem with your furnace.
 While its possible for the thermostat itself to malfunction, it can also be a leak in your duct system or a fault within your furnace.
 No matter what the cause may be, you should schedule maintenance to find the source of the problem.